-The court will normally award "joint legal" custody when both parents are capable of making sound decisions regarding the child.
-In this situation, the court assumes that both parents can work together to make good decisions for their child.
+The court will normally award “joint legal” custody when both parents are capable of making sound decisions regarding the child.
+In this situation, the court assumes that both parents can work together to make good decisions for their children.

 If one of the parents can’t be relied on to make sound legal decisions, or if the parents can’t work together on making decisions, then the court will award legal custody to only one of the parents.
 This is sole legal custody.